 Introduction

-Deleting a file in Linux or any other operating system does not actually remove the file from the hard drive.
-The operating system deletes the pointers to the file and marks the occupied space as ready to be written to, while the actual data remains.
+When you delete a file in Linux, the operating system does not remove the file from the hard drive.
+It deletes the pointers to the file and marks the occupied space as reusable while the actual data remains intact.

 Prerequisites